-- (a) Eligibility and Scope of Participation. - (1) A law student who meets all the requirements of UCJA Rule 14-807 is eligible to represent parties in this district. - (2) An eligible law student may appear in a civil or criminal case under a supervising attorney if: - (A) a judge orally agrees in court that the student may participate in the proceedings and the supervising attorney subsequently files a completed Consent to Participate in Court Proceedings form, which is available on the court's website; or - (B) a judge signs a filed Consent to Participate in Court Proceedings form. - (3) When a supervising attorney is present, an eligible law student may engage in permissible activities, negotiations, depositions, and proceedings identified in UCJA Rule 14-807.
+- (a) Eligibility and Scope of Participation. - (1) A law student who meets all the requirements of UCJA Rule 14-807 is eligible to represent parties in this district. - (2) An eligible law student may enter an appearance appear in anya civil or criminal case before thisunder a supervising attorney if:

+a judge orally agrees in court provided that the client on whose behalf the student is appearingmay participate in the proceedings and the supervising attorney have filed a written consent with the clerk.

+(b) Law Student Eligibility.